Shelby ClineThey/ThemRiver Programs Senior Associate

 What called you to work in water?

 As a kid I was obsessed with all things water.
 I wanted to be a water bender, or a mermaid, or an Olympic swimmer.
-While none of those dreams came true, I’ve stayed in close connection with the water my whole life.
-Whether it was exploring the creek behind my house when I was little, or rowing down the river in a regatta as a college student, I keep finding myself making core memories in these outdoor, aquatic spaces.
+Although none of those dreams came true, I’ve stayed in close connection with the water my whole life.
+Whether it was exploring the creek behind my house when I was little, or rowing down the river in a regatta, I keep finding myself making core memories in these outdoor, aquatic spaces.
 I feel lucky to be able to work to help conserve these places for future generations, so that other people can experience the same joy I have spending time around water.

 If you didn’t work in water or conservation, what would you be doing?